Plan for the future: grow fruit trees

 Interplanting for pollination: Try planting flowers that attract pollinators like bees – most berries, avocados, apples and pears require them.

 To learn more about planting fruit trees in your backyard, you can read Honey’s full article in the Autumn 2024 issue (OG 148).
-Get a copy here.
+You can get the latest issue of ABC Organic Gardener here.